WHS

 Reasons to Learn a Language

 Still not quite persuaded?
-Check out these nine reasons that learning a language is the right choice!
+Check out these nine reasons or watch the video below to see that learning a language is the right choice!

 Picture